The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Reporting to Leadership}

-Community leaders often learned about problems not through direct experience, but from fellow leaders or community members.
+Community leaders often learned about problems not through direct experience but from fellow leaders or community members.
 Leaders in FA1's Fandom wiki, having recognized a problem, would ``always discuss it with the [other] moderators,'' to decide on whether they should implement a change.
-In many communities the leadership relied on members for awareness of problems.
-Rule change processes would happen ``whenever the user base complains'' (FA11), in which``someone has an issue with a rule, they bring it up---on the forum---to an admin'' (FA3).
-Subreddits' leaders learned about problems from members not only through direct messages or the ModMail system, but also in ``meta'' threads for conversations about the subreddit.
-Some subreddit leaders openly encouraged such feedback to learn how to improve governance.
+Leaders sometimes relied on members for awareness of problems.
+For some Fandom leaders, rule change processes would happen ``whenever the user base complains'' (FA11), in which ``someone has an issue with a rule, they bring it up---on the forum---to an admin'' (FA3).
+Subreddit leaders learned about problems from members not only through direct messages or the ModMail system, but also in ``meta'' threads for conversations about the community.
+Some subreddit leaders said they openly encouraged such feedback to learn how to improve governance.
 Still, some problems were acknowledged by leaders but left unaddressed.